sebadv/ha-parking-gent/README.md

 ## Configuration

 During setup, you will be presented with a list of all available parking garages in Ghent.
 Simply multi-select the garages you want to monitor.
-To add or remove garages later, go to the integration’s **Options**.
+To add or remove garages later, go to the integration's **Options**.

 ## Data Source

-This integration uses data from the City of Ghent’s open data API:
+This integration uses data from the City of Ghent's open data API:

 - **API Endpoint**:
   `https://data.stad.gent/api/explore/v2.1/catalog/datasets/bezetting-parkeergarages-real-time/records?limit=20`